« HP's return to familiar IT roots | Main | Filing deadwood requires community's help »

 It's called a lift-and-shift, but that's a primary way of telling the user base that not much is changing.
 It's true from a user's perspective, although the internals of the 3 million lines of code are going through significant and interesting changes.

 One of the most fascinating parts of the project is its order of execution.
 The reports -- the part of the system the users touch the most -- are the first milestone.
 200 of them are written for MB Foster's DataExpress.
-Foster has moved its product on to UDA Central status, full of enhancements.
-The State Board of Community and Technical Colleges has posted a document online that shows how vital these reports are to the life of its systems.
+Foster has moved its product onward to UDA Link, full of enhancements.
+The State Board of Community and Technical Colleges posted a document that showed how vital these reports are to the life of its systems.
 That's why the reports are going across to Unix first.

 And if that tool already runs on the HP 3000 today, so you could get a head start and use the capabilities of a UDA Central?
 That's a bonus for a homesteader who might someday be a migrator.
 Some tools are built for the interim and beyond.
 Although you'll need to set a Code Freeze date for your existing apps in a lift and shift, there's a way to let a tool start earning its keep before the freeze sets in.